scooter99boston/bbu-gf/docs/gf_controlled/governing_bodies.md

 * **Charter Approval Date**: 2020-xx-xx
 * **Charter Location**: [Finance Committee Charter]()
 * **Meeting Page Location**: [Finance Committee Meeting Page]()
+* **Suggested Participant Skills**: Experience in providing financial analysis, advice, and oversight of an organization's budget (large or small).
+Candidate should have strong negotiation, communication and presentation skills.
+Basic tools like Google Docs and MS-Excel are required.
+Ability to model budgets is preferred.

 ### Marcom Committee
 The Marketing and Communications ("Marcom") Committee is responsible for assisting the Governing Board in fulfilling marketing and external communication activities.